About the Show

 There are a lot of exciting things going on in urban planning and architecture these days.
 Kind of the go-to places these days for that are Germany, Scandinavia, and even China’s building some prototypes for sustainable cities.
 Of course, In china they have to because of the population density.

 But for example, here at UTK we run a study abroad trip over to Freiburg in Germany.
 And it’s just amazing.
 It’s not based on cars, it’s based on mass transit and bicycles.
-Solar is everywhere, recycling facilities are everywhere, infrastructure is everywhere.
+A blog from solar panels in Austin Texas says that solar is everywhere, recycling facilities are everywhere, infrastructure is everywhere.
 And of course, people don’t live in suburbs.
-The city is surrounded by a countryside where there’s a lot of care given to the landscape: it’s not heavily paved, people tend to eat locally, people drink the local wine, and so on.
+The city is surrounded by a countryside where there’s a lot of care given to the landscaping: it’s not heavily paved, people tend to eat locally, people drink the local wine, and so on.
 So it’s kind of a good example of what I would call the cutting edge of new urbanism.

 On the role of nature in urban design